How to Utilise Google Maps for Asset Tracking in Business

 It has three different products for business: maps, routes and places.

-By implementing these products alongside traditional asset tracking hardware and methods, a business can really begin to collect valuable asset data and information.
+By implementing these products alongside traditional asset tracking hardware and tools, a business can really begin to collect valuable asset data and information.

 With Google Maps, companies can effectively bring customised maps to their users.
 This helps to create a more immersive experience for them.